Anyon optics with time-of-flight two-particle interference of double-well-trapped interacting ultracold atoms: Theory preliminaries

 In first quantization, these kets correspond to permanents for bosons and to determinants for fermions.
 Employing this ket basis, one can derive the following $4 \times 4$ matrix Hamiltonians associated with the spin-$1/2$ Hubbard Hamiltonians in Eqs.\ (\ref{hbsf}) and (\ref{hbfsf}),

 where the upper minus sign in $\mp$ applies for bosons and the bottom plus sign applies for fermions.

-The four eigenenergies of the two matrices (\ref{a12d}) are given by the three quantities $E_i$, $i=1,\ldots,3$ in Eq.\ (\ref{enerd}) and an additional vanishing eigenenergy $E_4=0$; they are independent of the statistical angle $\theta$ and the $\mp$ alternation in sign.
-In contrast, as was also the case of the spinless bosons, the corresponding four normalized eigenvectors do depend on the statistical angle $\theta$; they are given in Appendices \ref{a1} and \ref{a2}.
+The four eigenenergies of the two matrices (\ref{a12d}) are given by the three quantities $E_i$, $i=1,\ldots,3$ in Eq.\ (\ref{enerd}) and an additional vanishing eigenenergy $E_4=0$; they are plotted in Fig.\ \ref{fig1} and they are are independent of the statistical angle $\theta$ and the $\mp$ alternation in sign.
+In contrast, as was also the case of the spinless bosons, the corresponding four normalized eigenvectors do depend on the statistical angle $\theta$; they are given in Appendix \ref{a2}.